mattyjr007/Klustherthon_diagnobuddy/README.md

 ### Alternative endpoints
-alternative endpoints langchain with openai's LLM https://diagnobuddy.azurewebsites.net/api/langchainmodel and Facebook llama2 https://diagnobuddy.azurewebsites.net/llama2model were built as alternative for faster response and better result.
-Currently the endpoint with the best out is the gptmodel endpoint, tho a bit slower compared to llama2. for future developments, users can be refered to any of the endpoints based on their preference.
+alternative endpoints like langchain with openai's LLM https://diagnobuddy.azurewebsites.net/api/langchainmodel and Facebook llama2 https://diagnobuddy.azurewebsites.net/llama2model were built for faster response and better result comparison.
+Currently the endpoint with the best output is the gptmodel endpoint, tho a bit slower compared to llama2. for future developments, users can be refered to any of the endpoints based on their preference.